-The symptoms of a myocardial infarction include, but are not limited to, epigastralgia, which is an oppressive pain in the upper abdomen, pain in the left arm, jaw, and back.
-Shortness of breath, profuse sweating and feeling of “dying” are also very common.
+The symptoms of myocardial infarction include, but are not limited to, epigastralgia, which is an oppressive pain in the upper abdomen, pain in the left arm, jaw, and back.
+Shortness of breath, profuse sweating, and feeling of “dying” are also very common.

 Can Heart Disease be Prevented?

 Heart disease and heart attack can be prevented or delayed.
 In order to do this, we must know the risk factors so that we can recognize them and take preventive steps to correct them.